jacknugent/blog/src/utils/markdown-pages/how-i-built.md

 image_subtitle: "Performance analysis of the /videos page"
 ---

-This is a React website using the Gatsby framework, hosted in an S3 bucket and distributed over Cloudfront.
-It performs extremely well for several reasons:
+It's a React website using the Gatsby framework, hosted in an S3 bucket and distributed over Cloudfront.

+## Speed

+The site performs extremely well for several reasons:

-- JAMstack uses client-side javascript, reusable API's, and prebuilt markup.
-Prebuilt files are served over a CDN and can be served anywhere.
+- JAMstack.
+Gatsby uses client-side javascript and prebuilt markup to easily cache a site on a CDN.
 - Lazy image loading.
-Gatsby image
+Gatsby-image caches images in several sizes and loads them incrementally.
+- Minimal CSS.
+Avoiding frameworks like Bootstrap that slow down a site and become outdated.
+I use CSS-In-JS (with Emotion) to modularize styling.
+- Know when to do it yourself.

+## Minimalism

+I favor simple, modular layouts over flashy, complicated ones.

+## Browsers

+This site functions on all modern browsers, NOT IE11 or less.
+Because who wants to support that?
+All that work for <3% of users?
+No thanks.